Research Abroad: Food Culture in Tanzania

-Mary Cappelletti is an undergraduate senior in the environmental studies program and went to Tanzania in Fall 2017 through SIT (School for International Training).
-She studied food culture and the drivers behind food choices in an urban setting.
-She interviewed several locals and found that most individuals are motivated by cost and location.
-Her study also highlighted a lack of food education in Arusha, Tanzania and the potential repercussions.
+Mary Cappelletti is a senior in the Program on the Environment and went to Bangata, Tanzania in Fall 2017 through SIT .
+She studied the drivers of food choices in an urban setting by interviewing locals and found most individuals are motivated by cost and location.
+Her study also highlighted a lack of food education in Arusha, Tanzania and potential repercussions.

 What drew you to Tanzania?

 I chose Tanzania because I wanted to go somewhere I may not feel comfortable visiting alone.
 Not only did I want to see the amazing wildlife and diverse ecosystems, but I also wanted to gain both the comfort and ability level necessary to travel to places like Africa solo.
 Tanzania was my second abroad trip so I had a pretty good idea about what I wanted to out of the organization, location, and subject I would chose for the trip.
 Primarily, I wanted nature and lots of it.

 What made you want to pursue this question/topic?